 Mapquest app on my iphone.
 I can plan a route on my computer and send it

-to my iphone.
 The Sena allows me to listen to music with excellent

 sound, use my GPS, make and receive phone calls and have a conversation